N4fta/Vibe-Check/README.md

 $ docker compose up
 ```

-Additionally, the container starts with an empty database so the first time you start it, you should also populate it with some tables and data.
+Additionally, the container starts with an empty database, so the first time you start it, you should also populate it with some tables and data.
 This can be done by

 ```bash
 # Execute the database-backup.sql script inside the container, this will create the tables needed as well as some users and example posts